The Xometry app works best with JavaScript enabled!

 For more information, see our guide on what is plastic injection molding.

-What Are the Advantages of Plastic Injection Molding Compared to CNC Machining?
+Benefits of Plastic Injection Molding vs. CNC Machining

 Listed below are the advantages of injection molding vs. CNC machining: